Here are the most coveted natural and clean foundations of 2023, expertly curated by Kristin Adams, a natural cosmetic industry expert.

 Tell Me What You Love

-Perhaps you made the brave switch to a new natural or clean foundation on your own and found one that totally works for you.
+Perhaps you bravely switched to a new natural or clean foundation on your own and found one that works for you.
 If so, I want to know about it in the blog comments below!

-Please leave a comment at the end of this blog with the brand name, product name, and your experience of the product to give as many options as possible to the Afterglow community.
+Please leave a comment at the end of this blog with the brand name, product name, and your experience with the product to give as many options as possible to the Afterglow community.

 Before I Show You the Goods

-Before I reveal my 20 best natural foundations for 2020, I would like to set the stage, so you are well armed with a treasure trove of knowledge to distinguish the naturally fabulous and clean from faux.
+Before I reveal my 18 best natural foundations for 2023, I want to set the stage, so you are well-armed with a treasure trove of knowledge to distinguish the naturally fabulous and clean from faux.

 Some Things Don’t Change

-I’ve spent 16 years in the cosmetic industry as a natural cosmetic brand owner, innovator, product developer, and professional speaker on the topic of natural cosmetics.
-I’ve developed hundreds of products for my own natural cosmetics brands and for other clients as an innovation and product development consultant.
+I’ve spent 18 years in the cosmetic industry as a natural cosmetic brand owner, innovator, product developer, consultant, and professional speaker on the topic of natural cosmetics.
+I’ve developed hundreds of products for my natural cosmetics brands and other clients as an innovation and product development consultant.

-One thing that has not changed in the entire 16 years I have been working in the natural cosmetic niche is the lack of definition and the amount of customer confusion around what “natural cosmetics” actually are.
+One thing that has not changed in the 18 years I have been working in the natural cosmetic niche is the lack of definition and customer confusion around what “natural cosmetics” actually are.

 According to Future Market Insights, the global natural cosmetics mark size was estimated at USD 34.5 billion in 2018 and is projected to reach $54.5 billion by 2025.
-The demand for natural cosmetics is so significant that drug and grocery stores, as well as Ulta and Sephora all now have dedicated natural beauty categories.
+The demand for natural cosmetics is so significant that drug and grocery stores and Ulta and Sephora all now have dedicated natural beauty categories.

 Well, kind of… but the confusion remains.

 Currently, in the USA, each brand and cosmetics store has defined what “natural cosmetics” means to them.
-As is often the case, beauty brands create their definition of “natural cosmetics” to conveniently fit into exactly how their products are formulated and include within their definition the not-so-natural compromises they needed to make to create their desired formula.
+As is often the case, beauty brands each define “natural cosmetics” to conveniently fit into exactly how their products are formulated and include within their definition the not-so-natural compromises they need to make to create their desired formula.

-These compromises included in some natural cosmetics brands’ definition of natural range from including synthetic preservatives, fragrances and synthetic and petroleum-derived dyes like FD&C which often show up in an ingredient list like as something like this “Red 30 Lake (CI 73360), Red 7 Lake (CI15850) AKA 202, Red 6 Lake (CI 15850)”, as well as a myriad of synthetic binders and glycols.
+These “compromises” included in some natural cosmetics brands’ definition of natural range from including synthetic preservatives, synthetic fragrances, and synthetic and petroleum-derived dyes like FD&C in their formulas.
+These “clean” ingredients often show up in an ingredient list as something like this “Red 30 Lake (CI 73360), Red 7 Lake (CI15850) AKA 202, Red 6 Lake (CI 15850)”, as well as a myriad of synthetic binders and glycols.

 Can the argument be made for using these synthetic ingredients in a “clean beauty product”?
 Sure.
-However, consumers often remain confused and thing clean beauty and natural beauty are the same.
+However, consumers often remain confused and think clean beauty and all-natural beauty are the same.

 Are they both fantastic alternatives to traditional cosmetics for those looking to avoid certain ingredients?

 Sometimes clean and natural beauty brands transparently share their own definitions with their customers.
-Often the definitions come from a marketing perspective and aren’t coming from a person who formulates cosmetics, understands the science or the actual definition of natural as established by certain natural cosmetic ISO (International Organization for Standardization) industry standards.
+Often the definitions come from the brand’s marketing department and aren’t coming from the person who formulates cosmetics, or understands the science, or the actual definition of natural as established by certain natural cosmetic ISO (International Organization for Standardization) industry standards (ISO natural cosmetics standard 16128).

-And often, they completely bi-pass the conversation regarding the un-natural origin of some of the ingredients… and why they chose to include them in the formula.
+And often, the “clean” or “natural” beauty brands completely bypass the conversation regarding their ingredient philosophy, their ingredient selection process, and the unnatural origin of some of the ingredients… and why they chose to include them in the formula anyway while maintaining very earthy brand optics.

 What about those natural and non-toxic cosmetic certifications?

-The lack of governmental definition around the term “natural cosmetic” in the USA has created a vacuum for private groups to offer and charge a premium for their natural cosmetic or non-toxic cosmetic certifications.
+The lack of governmental definition around the term “natural cosmetic” in the USA has created a vacuum for private groups to offer certifications and charge a premium for these natural and non-toxic cosmetic certifications.

 The most well-known natural cosmetics and non-toxic cosmetic third-party standards are EWG, Made Safe, NSF, EcoCert, COSMOS, and The Soil Association.
-In the US, you don’t see that many natural beauty and clean beauty brands carrying these certifications.
+However, in the US, you don’t see that many natural beauty and clean beauty brands carry these certifications.

 Many beauty brands will formulate to these third-party certification standards and use them as a guide even if they can’t afford to get their products certified under that standard.